tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 > **“Diversification is the Kevlar vest of wealth—
 > it doesn’t make you bulletproof, but it keeps you alive long enough for compounding to work.”**

+> **Wealth comes from converting as much of your current income as possible to investment capital.**
+> You choose your investments based on what offers you the greatest return - future cash flows - adjusted based on risk - your confidence in these cash flows.

+**Strategy**
+- Keep your long-term funds aka your investment capital with an established broker like Fidelity or Schwab in a standard account with no fees
+- Invest most of your capital in half a dozen low cost, diversified exchange traded funds - ETFs that put the majority of your money in US corporate stocks.
+- Continue adding capital to your investment account until you've hit your number
+- it's enough that you can live off your passive income alone
+- Treat your immediate and long-term buckets as investment capital.
+- Keep liquid any intermediate term capital that you foresee needing in the next year or two.
+- Max out all matching and tax advantage opportunities.
+- Split your money 80/20 into passive investments - ETFs and the other 20% in active investing.
+  - That active investing part is mainly meant to learn the markets, learn about risk, and most importantly learn about yourself.
+This way you can still feel the pain if you are devastated but it won't kill you.
+Track your true returns accounting for losses, net of taxes, fees, etc.

+Before you start making active, individual investments you should :
+  - Be following a water line budget that reflects your actual spending and includes a saving category.
+  - Be maximizing your tax shelter retirement plan contributions .
+  - Have saved up an emergency cushion appropriate to your circumstances and be on track to find any intermediate bucket expenses you are planning .
+  - Have begun to accumulate additional cash savings - third bucket.
+These are funds you'll invest into the asset classes described below subject to the 80/20 passive active division.

 ---

 ## **1. Basic Principles**